edricf/pca/README.md

-# pca
+# sample
-This is an implementation of PCA from scratch
+This is an implementation of sample from scratch